 The ENTSO-E synthesis includes all types of system and infrastructure cost related tariffs applied to generators.
-Therefore, our summary of the current arrangements also includes these generation tariffs, rather than focusing only on G-charges.
+Therefore, our summary of the current arrangements also includes these generation tariffs, rather than focusing specifically only on G-charges.

-The analysis, therefore, refers to all tariffs that are charged by TSOs to grid users for utilisation of the transmission system.
+The analysis, therefore, refers to all charges levied by TSOs to grid users for access to and utilisation of the transmission system.